Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Discussion and Outlook

 \section{Discussion and Outlook}

-Our evaluations show that compressed 3DGS enables interactive Cinematic Anatomy with datasets so large that this would have been impossible.
-This is possible by restricting to static presets.
-We are confident that this limitation is acceptable for educational use since not more than a few transfer function settings are usually selected.
-Since the memory requirements of compressed 3DGS are so low, a separate Gaussian representation can be computed for each preset.
+Our experiments show that compressed 3DGS enables interactive CA with extremely large data sets, by restricting to static presets.
+We believe that this limitation is acceptable for educational use since not more than a few presets are usually selected.
+Since the memory requirement of compressed 3DGS is so low, a separate Gaussian representation can be computed for each preset.

-In the images we have used so far to perform a qualitative comparison between compressed 3DGS and path tracing, static lighting conditions have been simulated with an environment map that does not change relative to the object.
-Thus, the object points are seen under the same lighting condition in every view, resulting in rather smooth illumination when changing the perspective under which the viewer looks at the object.
-This, however, changes when a headlight is used, and a point's illumination varies with varying camera position.
-The use of a headlight is demonstrated in \cref{fig:scene-headlight}.
-Notably, while most regions can be resolved very well by 3DGS, in some other regions the novel views show reconstruction artifacts.
-The strong variation of the reflected light under an illumination that changes in every image cannot be captured well by the 3D Gaussian representation.
+In all experiments we have simulated static lighting conditions with an environment map that does not change relative to the object.
+Thus, the objects are seen under the same lighting condition in every view, resulting in rather smooth illumination when changing the camera pose.
+This, however, changes when a headlight is used, and a point's illumination varies with varying camera pose (see \cref{fig:scene-headlight}).
+Notably, while in this situation most regions can be resolved very well by 3DGS, in some other regions the novel views show reconstruction artifacts.
+The strong variation of the reflected light under an illumination that changes in every image cannot be captured well by 3DGS.
 One approach we see to address this limitation is via re-lighting.
 By generating training images with optical material properties instead of illumination, it might be possible to better recover highly varying lighting conditions at runtime.

-An important component in volume rendering applications is an interactively moveable clip plane.
-Since 3DGS can only handle static scenes, previously unseen objects that become visible due to applying a clip plane (or points that are clipped away and reveal other points) cannot be recovered.
-Current extensions of 3DGS to 4DGS \cite{wu20234dgaussians,wu20234dgaussians} do not seem applicable in our scenario since they assume that only the positions of visible points change, but not the number of points.
-Another possibility is to allow only changes of the clip plane in discrete steps, and to compute a separate Gaussian representation for each step.
-We are confident that a fairly compact representation can be obtained by progressively encoding the object points that appear and disappear when making subsequent steps.
+A useful component for volume exploration is an interactive clip plane, resulting in object points that were previously unseen to become visible.
+One possibility to include clip planes is to restrict the plane movement to discrete steps and compute a separate Gaussian representation for each step.
+While this will significantly increase the memory requirements, we are confident that a fairly compact representation can be obtained by exploiting spatial coherence and progressively encoding the 3D Gaussians that appear and disappear when making subsequent steps.